japaneseTemmie/MusicBot.py-2.0/README.md

 # Code setup

 ## Requirements
 - UNIX-like/Windows OS.
-Code should work cross-platform, but works best on Linux/macOS (BSD not tested).
+Code should work cross-platform, but works best on Linux (BSD/macOS not tested).
-- Make sure `Python 3.10+`, `FFmpeg` are installed on your system.
+- Make sure `Python 3.10+` and `FFmpeg` are installed on your system.

   If you're on a GNU/Linux distribution, they may already be installed.